pingcap/docs/sql-statements/sql-statement-import-into.md

 >
 > This feature is not available on [TiDB Serverless](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-serverless) clusters.

-For TiDB Self-Hosted, `IMPORT INTO` supports importing data from files stored in Amazon S3, GCS, and the TiDB local storage.
+For TiDB Self-Managed, `IMPORT INTO` supports importing data from files stored in Amazon S3, GCS, and the TiDB local storage.
 For [TiDB Dedicated](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-dedicated), `IMPORT INTO` supports importing data from files stored in Amazon S3 and GCS.

 - For data files stored in Amazon S3 or GCS, `IMPORT INTO` supports running in the [TiDB Distributed eXecution Framework (DXF)](/tidb-distributed-execution-framework.md).